cap-js/docs/node.js/queue.md

 ```

 ::: tip
-You still need to `await` these operations since messages are stored in the database, in the current transaction.
+You still need to `await` these operations.
+In case of a persistent queue, messages are stored in the database, within the current transaction.
 :::

 The `cds.queued` function can also be called with optional configuration options.